JoshuaWise/not-supported/README.md

 You might look at the list above and think "wow, I'd be cutting my user base in half!"

 Well, you'd be wrong.
-Most people are surprised at how good support for those features is these days.
+Most people are surprised at how good browser support is these days.

 Here's a rundown of which major browsers will get a `NotSupported === false`.
 * Chrome >= 29		(98.3% of Chrome users)